AhmedHelal12/Taskaty/README.md

 This is a basic CLI to-do list python application that applied the basic syntax of python like loops,lists,dictinaries,dealing with files, and OOP

 ## installation
-1-clone the repo to your local computer: https://github.com/AhmedHelal12/Taskaty.git 2-pip install tabulate
+1. clone the repo to your local computer: https://github.com/AhmedHelal12/Taskaty.git
+2. pip install tabulate

 ### usage